danjacobellis/EE445S-lab/docs/lab3.md

 In addition to the code you modified, make sure to include.

-1. Theoretical magnitude response values of bandpass filter.
+1. Theoretical magnitude response values of bandpass filter (tabulated).

-2. Measured magnitude response values of bandpass filter.
+2. Measured magnitude response values of bandpass filter (tabulated).

 3. Plot of theoretical response on top of or next to a plot of your measured response.